-Compared with other work boots, there’s a slightly wider fit.
-And, the fact that they’re both breathable and waterproof means you’ll be comfortable all day, even if you’re working in hot conditions, or on a muddy site.
+Compared with other work boots, this pair has a slightly wider fit.
+And the fact that they’re both breathable and waterproof means you’ll be comfortable all day, even if you’re working in hot conditions, or on a muddy site.

-You’ll get plenty of durability too.
-There’s a high quality (and protective) 200J steel toe cap, and a shock absorbing sole that’s dual density (so it lasts).
-The mid-sole is steel penetration resistant (basically, no nails through your foot), you’ll get a rigid TPU heel guard, and plenty of ankle support.
+You’ll get plenty of durability with this steel-toe work boot, too.
+There’s a high-quality (and protective) 200J steel toe cap, and a shock-absorbing sole that’s dual-density (so it lasts).
+The mid-sole is steel penetration-resistant (meaning no nails through your foot), plus you’ll get a rigid TPU heel guard, and plenty of ankle support.

-There’s a big problem with most of the best work boots on the market today; they look ugly, and they feel bulky.
+There’s a big problem with most of the top work boots on the market today — they look ugly and feel bulky.

-So, if you’re looking for a set of work boots with steel toe caps that look cool and are lightweight, look no further than the Scruffs Switchback.
+So if you’re looking for a set of steel toe work boots that are also lightweight and visually appealing, look no further than the Scruffs Switchback.

-In fact, they’re so lightweight and slimline, there’s a good chance they’re going to get mistaken for trainers.
-But built into the toe, you’ll get a steel toe cap that’s S3 rated.
-And for further protection, you’ll get a durable midsole that’s reinforced to protect your foot.
+These men’s workboots are so lightweight and slimline, there’s a good chance they’ll be mistaken for trainers.
+But on top of the sleek aesthetics, you’ll also get plenty of protection, like a steel toe cap that’s S3-rated.
+What’s more, these work boots come with a durable midsole that’s reinforced to guard your foot.

-The cushioned leather uppers and sports style inner sole means these are one of the most comfortable work boots on offer in the UK right now.
-And, unlike other durable safety boots, you won’t need to break these in.
-Just like a pair of trainers, you’ll get no-rub, straight out of the box.
+The cushioned leather uppers and sports-style inner sole mean these are some of the most comfortable steel toe work boots in the UK right now.
+And, unlike other durable safety boots, you won’t need to break these ones in.
+Just like a pair of trainers, you’ll get no rub, straight out of the box.

-For durability, you’ll get a heat resistant sole.
-The moulded protector keeps the boot intact, but it’s also extremely comfortable; no rubbing here, means no blisters.
+For durability, the Scruffs Switchback boots give you a heat-resistant sole.
+The moulded protector keeps the work boot intact, but it’s also extremely comfortable; no rubbing, no blisters.

-A quick search online shows that the DeWalt Apprentice steel toe cap boots are among the most popular in the UK; there’s a tonne of reviews online.
-Why?
-They’re ridiculously cheap in comparison to competitor’s products.
+A quick search online shows that the DeWalt Apprentice steel toe boots are among the most popular in the UK; there’s a tonne of reviews online.
+And that’s because they’re ridiculously cheap, all while affording the same enduring quality you get from most DeWalt products.